Enforcing A Child Support Order

-When a parent is behind on their child support payments, the courts can freeze their bank accounts until support is paid.
+When a parent is behind on child support payments, the courts can freeze their bank account until support is paid.
 In this case, the parent in debt must arrange payment for the past-due amount.
-If they cannot afford the payment, they may be able to file for a modification of the court’s Child Support Order to reduce the cost of future payments, but this will not reduce the payments they are behind on.
+If they cannot afford the payment, they may be able to file for a modification of the court’s child support order to reduce the cost of future payments, but this will not reduce the payments they are behind on.

-There are several penalties a parent can face if they default on child support payments.
+A parent can face several penalties if they default on child support payments.
 One of these is license suspension – their driver’s license, recreational licenses (fishing, hunting, etc.) and professional licenses can all be denied if they are more than 15 days late on child support payments.

 If a parent owes more than $2,500 in child support payments, authorities can also deny their passports and prevent them from submitting a passport application.
-Even after the payment is made, they must still wait anywhere from 2 to 3 weeks for their new passport application to be processed.
+Even after the payment is made, they must still wait two to three weeks for their new passport application to be processed.

 IRS tax refunds confiscation or seizure

 Because all lottery winnings are reported to the IRS on federal tax returns as income, authorities can use winnings exceeding $600 to pay child support arrears.
-The defaulted parent will be notified by the IRS if child support will be collected from their winnings.
+The IRS will notify the defaulted parent if child support will be collected from their winnings.

 Another way a parent can be punished for failing to pay child support is by having their credit rating lowered.
 In Florida, the Department of Revenue is responsible for reporting child support debt to credit agencies.
 Any overdue amount can negatively affect the parent’s credit score, making it more difficult for them to own a home or buy a car.